Anyonic membranes and Pontryagin statistics: Computational derivation of

-where $\partial s$ is the boundary of $s$ in $\ZZ$-coefficients.
-If every term in a statistical expression is legal, we can obtain a corresponding $\ZZ$-membrane expression by replacing each $a$ with $\tilde{a}$.
-Recall that in computing $T$ we eliminated $\pm1$ entries via row operations; now, we only perform eliminations for $\pm1$ entries whose columns correspond to illegal terms.
-The algorithm halts once no such entries remain.
-Two outcomes are possible: if all illegal columns vanish, the remaining matrix contains only legal terms, which may then be reduced to a nontrivial legal statistical expression.
-Otherwise, if nontrivial illegal entries persist, the attempt fails.
+where $\partial s$ is taken with $\ZZ$ coefficients.
+If every term in a statistical expression is legal, we obtain a corresponding $\ZZ$-membrane expression by replacing $a$ with $\tilde a$.
+In the elimination procedure above, we therefore only use row operations that eliminate $\pm1$ entries in \emph{illegal} columns, and we stop once no such entries remain.
+If all illegal columns are eliminated, the remaining relations involve only legal terms and may yield a nontrivial legal statistical expression; otherwise, the attempt fails.

-Since legality depends on the choice of $f$, multiple trials are necessary.
-In practice, most trials fail, and each attempt requires about three hours, making a naive search infeasible.
-To improve efficiency, we note that different $f$’s often share partial structure: for instance, if $f_1(t)=f_2(t)$ for some simplex $t$, then Eq.~\eqref{eqLegal} is identical for both, allowing common eliminations.
-With an optimized algorithm for this observation, we ran the search in parallel on $20$ CPUs and succeeded in finding a suitable $f$ after eight hours.
-Continuing the reduction yielded the process $\mu_{56}$.
-Notably, all operators in $\mu_{56}$ have supports containing the point $0$, whose existence is promised by Theorem~VI.11 in Ref.~\cite{xue2025statistics}.
-This is found during computation because terms $\theta(s,a)$ with $0\notin\supp(s)$ were further designated as “illegal”.
+Because legality depends on the choice of $f$, many trials are required.
+Most choices fail, and each run takes a few hours on a standard desktop computer, making a naive search impractical.
+We accelerate the search by exploiting shared structure among different choices of $f$: if $f_1(t)=f_2(t)$ for a simplex $t$, then the legality condition \eqref{eqLegal} coincides on $t$, allowing common elimination steps.
+Using this optimization, we ran the search in parallel on 20 CPUs and found a suitable $f$ after several hours.
+Continuing the reduction yields the process $\mu_{56}$.
+Notably, all operators appearing in $\mu_{56}$ have supports containing the vertex $0$, consistent with Theorem~VI.11 of Ref.~\cite{xue2025statistics}; in the implementation, terms $\theta(s,a)$ with $0\notin\supp(s)$ were also implemented as illegal.